-If you are traveling to visit family and friends, it is always a good idea to check on your vehicle thoroughly before leaving for the holidays.
-The National Safety Council or NSC reports that more than 400 people are more likely to die during Thanksgiving than any other holiday due to traffic collisions.
+If you are traveling to visit family and friends, checking on your vehicle thoroughly before leaving for the holidays is always a good idea.
+The National Safety Council NSC reports that more than 400 people are more likely to die during Thanksgiving than on any other holiday due to traffic collisions.

 After a day of fun and feasts, you will be too tired and can’t wait to get home.
-There will be fewer cars outside and you think that speeding a little will get you home faster.
-You step on the gas a little harder and speed up not realizing that there may be a car heading your way or someone is crossing the street and you can’t press on the brakes in time,
+There will be fewer cars outside, and you think that speeding a little will get you home faster.
+You step on the gas a little more complicated and speed up, not realizing that there may be a car heading your way or someone is crossing the street and you can’t press on the brakes in time,

 WHAT YOU CAN DO: Rest before you start heading home.
-It is wise to get a little snooze before you leave to stay alert on the road.
+Getting a little snooze before you leave is wise to stay alert on the road.
 Chances are, everybody will be asleep in the car.
 Turn on your radio, relax and follow the speed limit.